 An Individual Development Account was created to help lower-income individuals secure financial stability.
 Thanks to matching funds, it can accelerate a person’s saving towards such expenses as buying a home.
 However, not everyone is eligible for these accounts, and the funds, once saved, can only be used on certain expenses.
 Still, it’s an opportunity to possibly snag some free money and definitely worth consideration for many people who qualify.

 Another way to boost your financial wellness is by partnering with a top-notch financial institution like SoFi for your bank account.
 We offer Checking and Savings in one convenient place.
-When you join with direct deposit, you can earn a super competitive 1.50% APY, avoid bank fees, and get paid up to two days early.
+When you join with direct deposit, you can earn a competitive APY, avoid bank fees, and get paid up to two days early.

 How do I get an IDA account?